 Acting globally, acting locally:

 Department study abroad programs: We are the only department on campus to say “Welcome to SU . . . now please go away!”
 We require study abroad as a part of being a Spanish major.
 We have many programs and resources to help you get to where you want to go.
 Our Málaga, Spain Summer Study Abroad (SPAN 309) program runs for five weeks in this beautiful Mediterranean city.
-Our Cuenca, Ecuador Winter Term Study abroad program takes you to the Andes mountains in the land of “eternal Spring” for four weeks.
-Other exciting abroad programs and additional resources can be found at SU’s Center for International Education.
+Our Cuenca, Ecuador Winter Term Study Abroad program takes you to the Andes mountains in the land of “eternal Spring” for four weeks, while our Argentina Winter Study Abroad program (Span 300: Studies in Contemporary Culture) introduce you to the richness of the culture, history, literature, art, music, and dance of Argentina.
+Both winter seminars are offered alternatively.
+All summer and winter programs are faculty led.
+Other exciting abroad programs (including semester programs) and additional resources can be found at SU’s Center for International Education.

 SALE (Spanish Applied Learning Experience) Internships with local partners: “SALE,” from the verb “salir,” means that someone is leaving or going out, and this is exactly what this internship experience is designed to do—to get you out of the classroom to apply your skills and knowledge to “real world” settings.
 SALE partners have included the Telemon Corporation, a local immigration law firm, and the Wicomico Family Support Center, to name a few.

 Spanish students shopping at the Saraguro market in Ecuador.